tcolgate/intrepid-fstopper/README.md

   have quite broad spectral ranges which makes accurate colour calibration difficult, if not really possible.
 As such I am focused on white light usage only.
+- I may be lying about the previous point.
+An RGB exposure mode and while it may not be accurate, it will be more "honest" than the existing CMY mode.
+It would be interesting to compare to the tri-colour nad filtered options.

+## Programming Style

+The firmware is implemented using TinyGo, but due to the constraints of the atmega chips, only a strict subset of Go's functionality can be used.

+- Channels are OK, occasionally useful (essentially a pre-existing, generic ring buffer.
+- Slices are fine
+- I have avoided maps (avoided the need for any of the key hashing logic)
+- No interfaces, raw storage is fine, but the runtime required to use them blows the image size.
+- No Go routines (I did use them with success, but they did not provide big win, and caused latency, and were hard to debug when they broke stuff, which was trivial to do)
+- No in-function heap allocation, minimize stack usage, no GC
+- Almost no stdlib usage (all attempts resulted in blowing out image size)
+- Minimize function call stack depth
+- If you want to be able to test code you need to be in a dedicated package, without reference to the `machine` package, and should run under a standalone go test on the build host.
+- THere's a fair bit of global state, I've hidden it in types that should be testable, but then these get used as singletons.